tmknom/secure-actionlint-action/README.md

 ## Description

 This action securely runs actionlint in a Docker container to lint GitHub Actions workflow files.
-It reduces security risks from compromised or malicious third-party tools.
+It reduces security risks from compromised or malicious third-party tools (e.g., compromised repositories or tampered container images).
 To achieve this, it enforces strict container isolation, disables network connections, and drops unnecessary privileges.

 ## Usage